jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 From the Spotlight Client, the Alarm Action dialog has a new option for each alarm action rule to "Run this action now on existing alarms". | SOSSE-7034
 The SQL Server \| Overview Page, Blocked Processes component now links to the **SQL Activity drilldown \| Deadlocks page**. | SoSSE-6918
-While viewing the SQL Server \| SQL Activity drilldown it is now possible to pause auto refresh. | SOSSE-6720 On Configure Custom Counters, SQL Server, an Apply button has been added.
+While viewing the SQL Server \| SQL Activity drilldown it is now possible to pause auto refresh. | SOSSE-6720 In the Spotlight Client the Configure Alarms dialog and Playback panel now have the facility to search for alarms  and filter the display accordingly. | SOSSE-6701
+On Configure Custom Counters, SQL Server, an Apply button has been added.
 If you have just added a new custom counter, click **Apply** before you click **Edit Thresholds** so the newly added Custom Counter is available on the Configure \| Alarms, Key Value list. | SoSSE-5510
 Windows Disk Space Growth Report has been improved to better support multiple selected connections. | SoSSE-5383